- Frequently search your inbox for that email from last week? … Or was it the week before?

 If your team is familiar with Microsoft Office and needs the ability to edit shared files (like with Google Docs), then Yammer may be the tool for you.
 It provides a bit more functionality than Slack in an interface that’s already familiar to many people.

 Once again, if people aren’t going to log in, then messages will fall on deaf ears.
 Also, if you have a company intranet with a group communication tool like Slack already, then Yammer is redundant.

-Ultimately, the right tool depends on your team and its responsibilities.
+Ultimately, the right internal communications tool depends on your team and its responsibilities.
 If cutting email clutter and directing discussions are your main goals, think Slack or Yammer.
 But if you’re managing multiple messy projects, go Trello, Basecamp or Asana.

 At AKHIA, we’ve used many such tools over the years, and can help get you set up!
 Just contact us.